qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 [Vultr Kubernetes Engine (VKE)](https://www.vultr.com/kubernetes/) is a fully-managed product offering with predictable pricing that makes Kubernetes easy to use.
 Vultr manages the control plane and worker nodes and provides integration with other managed services such as Load Balancers, Block Storage, and DNS.

 First, consult Vultr's managed Kubernetes instructions below.
-Then, **to setup Qdrant Hybrid Cloud on Vultr**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).
+Then, **to set up Qdrant Hybrid Cloud on Vultr**, follow our [step-by-step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).

 ### More on Vultr Kubernetes Engine